 4. River City Ransom[USA]/Street Gangs[EU] (NES 1989)

 River City Ransom in number 4 is a high school punk beat em’ up RPG.
 The premise of this game and everything you do in it is so fantastic.
 Beat up some no good punks who cry out “mamaaa!!” or “I’m history dude!” and grab a bite of sushi afterwards to boost your stats or buy martial arts books to gain new moves.
-Going through this one with a pal is so much fun and it makes you want to play it over and over again even though you just finished it.
+Going through this one with a pal is so much fun so you are likely to want to dp multiple playthroughs of this one.

 3. Teenage Mutant Ninja Turtles II: The Arcade Game (NES 1990)

 After Super Mario Bros this is probably the game I have played the most in my life.
 This is an extremely well made beat em’ up co-op action that anyone will enjoy.
 Not too hard but not too easy either.
 Imagine if they would have used the four score and made it 4-player?
 Yeah.. a man can dream… but the NES would not have handled it.
 But even as a 2-player game it excels for having good levels, fun enemies, tight controls, sweet tunes and just extremely fun 2-player co-op gameplay.

 I put this game higher on the list than Turtles in Time because like I said I feel like Turtles in Time is a bit of a button masher so this one honestly feels like it has deeper gameplay.
 I also like the music and levels a lot better :p

 If you like this one: Check out Turtles 3: The Manhattan Project